managed-components/docs/specs/embed-and-widgets/embeds.md

 );
 ```

-In the above example, the tool defined an embed called `weather-example`.
-It makes a request to a remote API, caches it, and then renders a simple html with using the data from the fetch response.
+In the above example, the tool defines an embed called `weather-example`.
+It makes a request to a remote API, caches it, and then renders a simple html, using the data from the fetch response.